-The work described in this report was funded as part of PG&E's Excess Supply Demand Response Pilot (XSP), which was proposed by PG&E as part of its 2015 - 2016 Demand Response (DR) bridge filing and the subsequent 2017 DR bridge filing, and ultimately in the 2018-2020 DR filing which were approved by the California Public Utilities Commission (CPUC) in Decision (D.) 14-05-025 and Decision (D.) 16-06-029, and Decision (D.) 17-12-003 respectively.
+The work described in this report was funded as part of PG&E's Excess Supply Demand Response Pilot (XSP), which was approved by the California Public Utilities Commission (CPUC) in Decision (D.) 17-12-003.

 The authors would like to thank all the participants for their support and continued engagement through the pilot, and the California Independent System Operator and California Public Utilities Commission for their ongoing guidance and support.